YoungWook0533/dyros_robot_controller/README.md

 - Mobile robot kinematic control
 - Advanced manipulator control strategies
 - Whole-body control for mobile manipulators

+- ## Examples

+In the [examples](https://github.com/JunHeonYoon/dyros_robot_controller/tree/main/examples) directory, we provide some basic examples of using dyros robot controller in Python and C++.
 It enables fast prototyping of novel controllers and facilitates seamless integration between simulation and real-world robotics platforms.

 ---